JokeryEU/onestopshop_capstone/README.md

 - Add products to your wishlist
 - Check your order history
 - Change your profile info and password
-- As admin check the chart for number of sales/orders for each month
+- As admin check the chart for number of sales/orders/users
 - As admin review customer orders and mark them to be delivered
 - As admin check the number of products and add new products
-- As admin check the number of users and their role
+- As admin check the number of users and their role and modify or delete them

 ## Project Status ⬇️